Wiki · Concept · Last reviewed June 23, 2026

 Mixture-of-Experts

-Mixture-of-Experts, or MoE, is a neural-network architecture pattern that increases model capacity by routing each input or token through selected expert subnetworks instead of activating every parameter for every computation.
+Mixture-of-Experts, or MoE, is a neural-network architecture pattern that uses routing to send each example or token through a selected subset of learned expert subnetworks.
+In modern language models, it is a form of conditional computation that can raise stored capacity without activating every parameter for every token.

 Definition